CreditMantri Finserve Private Limited

 You can apply online at the official website of the credit card issuer or at the third-party financial websites.
 You can also get quick approval on credit cards from the bank where you maintain a salary or savings account.

 2. What is the minimum income required to get a credit card?

-Each bank has different income limit to provide a credit card.
-In general, most companies have minimum limit of Rs.
+Each bank has a different income limit to provide a credit card.
+In general, most companies have a minimum limit of Rs.
 2 Lakhs per annum.

-3. Can I get a credit card without credit score?
+3. Can I get a credit card without a credit score?

 Yes, you can!
 There are few credit cards specially designed for the purpose of score building.
 You can also become eligible for a credit card with a steady source of income.

 4. What is the minimum due amount on a credit card?